 47, XXY refers to the presence of an additional X chromosome in a person’s body cells.
 Some individuals who are 47, XXY do not appear any different from non-XXY individuals, and they may have mild symptoms or no apparent symptoms.
-During the first few years of life, most 47, XXY individuals do not show any obvious differences from typical infants.
-Children may have slightly weaker muscles, delayed development of motor skills, and learning and/or language problems.
-In later adolescence and adulthood, XXY individuals can develop features of Klinefelter syndrome, which can include primary hypogonadism (decreased testosterone production), small testes, enlarged breast tissue, tall stature, and/or other features.
+During the first few years of life, most 47, XXY individuals do not show any noticeable differences from typical infants.
+Children may have slightly weaker muscles, delayed development of motor skills, learning and language problems.
+In later adolescence and adulthood, XXY individuals can develop Klinefelter syndrome features, including primary hypogonadism (decreased testosterone production), small testes, enlarged breast tissue, tall stature, or other features.
 Although a large percentage of XXY individuals identify as males, some develop atypical gender identities.
-There have been reports of XXY individuals having a female physical appearance, but in most cases this was attributed to changes in specific genes related to sexual development.
+There have been reports of XXY individuals having a female physical appearance, but in most cases, this is related to changes in specific genes around sexual development.
 Most XXY’s are infertile, but some (mainly mosaic) produce sperm and may conceive with assisted reproduction.
 Treatment varies among individuals and may include testosterone therapy for male-identifying XXY’s or Estrogen for females and those who identify as Non-Binary; however, this therapy may not be appropriate for all individuals.

 Under the Hood